Record here (Local replay)

 abort_replay_1_en.png

-Once the message disappears, manually perform all the actions, such as clicks and going to another page, until just before the step you want to record.
+Once the message disappears, manually perform all actions, such as clicks and visits to other pages, until just before the step you want to record.

-When you are ready to resume recording, click on the pause icon on Autify Recorder (second button from the left).
-You can now record new actions.
+When you are ready to resume recording, click the pause icon on the Autify Recorder (second button from the left).
+You are now ready to record new actions.

-A message on Autify Recorder will tell you where the new step will be inserted (In the figure below, new actions will be recorded after step 3).
+A message in Autify Recorder will tell you where the new step will be inserted (in the image below, new actions will be recorded after step 3).

 abort_replay_2_en.png

-By enabling recording, you can record actions just like when you record a new scenario.
-As shown in the figure below, a blinking red ● indicates that recording is enabled.
+When recording is turned on, you can record actions as you would when recording a new scenario.
+A blinking red ● indicates that recording is enabled.

 ready_for_recording_en.png

-The window displayed during replay shows the number of steps currently in operation (7 in the figure below) and the number of steps to be replayed (8 in the figure below).
+The window displayed during replay shows the step currently being replayed (7 in the image below) and the number of steps to be replayed (8 in the image below).

 Replaying_en_1_.png

-• Element update (Elements explored during replay are not automatically maintained for the scenario)
+• Element update (elements tracked during replay are not auto-maintained in the scenario)

 3-2-2.
 Site Compatibility

-The replay process may not work due to compatibility issues with the site.
+The replay process may not work due to site compatibility issues.

-In this case, proceed to the target screen manually.
-3-2-3.
+In this case, go to the target screen manually.

-Local replays are executed in the time zone of the customer's terminal where the replay will be executed.
+Local Replay is executed in the time zone of your device on which the replay is performed.

 3-2-4.
 Custom Host Name

-During replay, the custom host name set in the workspace will not be resolved.
+During replay, the custom host name set in the workspace is not resolved.

 4. What to do when an error occurs